sunsiz/QuranApp/README.md

 - **Note-Taking**: Enables users to take notes for each Aya, facilitating personal reflections and additional research.

 - **Customizable Font Size**: Provides an option to adjust the font size for enhanced readability.

+- **Language support**: Provides an option to use the app in Cyrillic or Latin scripts in the settings.

 - **Search Functionality**: Includes a search feature for exploring Aya translations and comments.